Holiday Crafts Pop-Up at Red Wagon Plants

 We use, in part, Vermont grown rye flour that we mill in house and Amy uses her sourdough as the leavening for the focaccia.
 Seasonally appropriate, we use herbs and flowers grown here on the farm.

 We rotate through various menu items, you can always expect some sort of bread, several types of cookies and slices of cake.
-Below you can find a sample menu.
+Below you can find a springtime sample menu.

 Las Hermosas Tacos at Red Wagon Plants